Last Updated on December 21, 2020 by Vasilis

 Visit the Poros Poseidon temple

 As with many Greek ancient sites, the sanctuary of Poseidon is located on an extremely beautiful spot on top of the mountain Prophet Elias in the middle of the island (about 6km out of town).
 If the weather is clear you can see all the way to Athens.
-It is a very small archeological site, always open and there is no entrance fee.
+It is a very small archaeological site, always open and there is no entrance fee.

 Visit the Monastery Zoodochos Pigi

 Thanks to its natural, well-protected harbor, Poros is very popular for family sailing vacations.
 There are many organizations for sailing vacations and yacht charters.
-Take your boat and also discover the nearby islands of Hydra and Spetses.

-Beaches in Poros
+Beaches in Poros island with Kids

 Regardless its small size, Poros has several nice beaches to choose from, the majority of which are located on Kalavria.
 The best for families with young children are: